CeeDeeBee/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

     1. Global Binding.
 When "this" is used in the global scope it will refer to the window object.
 If "use strict" is enabled it will be undefined.
-    2. Inplicit Binding.
+    2. Implicit Binding.
 This occurs when an objects method is called and uses "this".
 Here "this" refers to the object on which the method was called.
     3. New Binding.
 A binding of "this" which is created when using the "new" keyword to instantiate a class.
 Here "this" refers to the object that has been created by invoking the constructor function.
     4. Explicit Binding.
 Occurs when .call, .apply, or .bind is called.
 Here "this" refers to the object that is passed into the method.